 Preparation is vital: from making sure you have the right board members in the first place to preparing and circulating board papers in advance.
 A good chairperson can then control the meeting and help ensure that the decisions made are put into practice.

-1. Your objectives
+1. Board meeting objectives

 To agree a strategy and assess its effectiveness